JinShil/BlazorWebView/README.md

 ## Usage
 See the project in [WebKitGtk.Test](https://github.com/JinShil/BlazorWebView/tree/main/WebKitGtk.Test) for an example illustrating how to create a Blazor Hybrid application using the BlazorWebView.

+You may need to install the following packages:
+* libadwaita-1-0
+* libwebkitgtk-6.0-4

 ## Status
 This poject was tested on Windows Subsystem for Linux, Raspberry Pi Bullseye 64-bit, and Debian Bullseye 64-bit.